Platform

 Eligible geographic areas

-• Organizations and projects located in Canada
+• Canada-wide - projects located anywhere in Canada

 Selection criteria

-• Project timing or readiness and demonstrated benefits to Canadians.
+• Project timing and readiness

 How to apply